cybergarage/foreman-doc/programming_model.md

 #### Execute Trigger

 The action manager generates the trigger event when the action is executed directly using a `EXECUTE` command.
 See [FQL](dsl.md) to know the execute command in more detail.

-### Programming Languages

-Foreman defines the abstract interface, and so the operator can write the action using dynamic programming languages.
-Foreman support the the following dynamic programming languages.
-See [Action](action.md) to know the specification in more detail.

 ## QoS Manager